ABCD-ReproNim/exercises/week_10/week_10_quiz.md

 **Question 9**

-In last weeks quiz (week 9), you ran a separate Datalad command for each set of inputs (changing the participant (01,02) and the method (none,fast)), resulting in 4 total commands if you typed them all out.
+In [last week's quiz](https://github.com/ABCD-ReproNim/exercises/blob/main/week_9/week_9_quiz.md#repronim-questions), you ran a separate DataLad command for each set of inputs (e.g., the participant parameters (`01`, `02`) and the method parameters (`none`, `fast`)), resulting in four total commands you had to type out.
-Reproman can condense those 4 commands into one call that runs all 4 commands in parallel.
+ReproMan can condense those four commands into one call that runs all desired commands in parallel.
-I've supplied the arguments in a correct order, but I did not give the names of the flags in the command.
+In the following command, the arguments in the correct order but the names of the flags are not provided.
 Use the flag bank below to place the flags in the correct positions in the `reproman run` command. **NOTE**: Some flags may be used more than once.
-Look at the [reproman documentation](https://reproman.readthedocs.io/en/latest/generated/man/reproman-run.html) for help.
+Look at the [ReproMan documentation](https://reproman.readthedocs.io/en/latest/generated/man/reproman-run.html) for help.

 #### Flag Bank
 - `--output`